 Our management style is heavily influenced by the Manager Tools group (which produces a podcast and conferences on the topic).
 You can read their baseline guidance on their website and encourage you to check out the podcast.

-Managers should react quickly to extraordinary events (both positive and negative), providing immediate feedback by text or call.
-Adjusting feedback should always be delivered in private.
+Managers should react quickly to extraordinary events (both positive and negative), providing immediate feedback by Slack or synchronously.
+Negative feedback should always be delivered in private.

-Feedback and corresponding decisions or action items should be logged in the Team Member’s Feedback Tracker.
-Feedback from the Team Member to the manager can be logged in the same place and labeled as such.
+Feedback and corresponding decisions or action items in both directions should be logged in the Team Member’s Notion space.

 As a Manager, you can decide how often you would like to have 1:1's with your team members.
 Sometimes it's helpful to have more meetings, and other times it's helpful to have less.
 For most full-time team members, a 15 minute 1:1 once a week is a good cadence.
 This focuses both on what is happening in the team member’s life, and at work, from both sides.
 There are three topics:

 - How’s life?

 The notes from the meeting should go in the Team Member’s Notion space.